HPPinata/shareVM/README.md

 bash createNFS.bash
 ```

-After the script completes the VM reboots, then the NFS share should be reachable on the IP address your DHCP server assigned to the VM (or via the hostname "nfsshare").
+When the script completes the VM shuts down.
+After the next startup the NFS share should be reachable on the IP address your DHCP server assigned to the VM (or via the hostname "nfsshare").